Mzosindiso/HTML-CSS/README.md

 HTTPS - HyperText Transport Protocol Secure.

-SVG format it is good for sketches, <br> PNG for transparency in a potograph
+SVG format it is good for sketches, <br> PNG for transparency in a potograph Working with captions (kind ="subtitles/captions"), srclang - for language.